Dismantlability of weakly systolic complexes and applications: Preliminaries

 \subsection{Dismantlability of graphs and LC-contractibility of complexes}

-Let $G=(V,E)$ be a graph and $u,v$ two vertices of $G$ such that any neighbor of $v$ (including $v$ itself) is also a neighbor of $u$.
+Let $G=(V,E)$ be a graph and $u,v$ two vertices of $G$ such that any neighbor of $v$ (including $v$ itself) is also a neighbor of $u$, i.e.\ $B_1(v)\subseteq B_1(u)$.
 Then there is a retraction of $G$ to $G-v$ taking $v$ to $u$.
 Following \cite{HeNe}, we call this retraction a {\it fold} and we say that $v$ is {\it dominated} by $u.$ A finite graph $G$ is {\it dismantlable} if it can be reduced, by a sequence of folds, to a single vertex.
-In other words, an $n$-vertex graph $G=(V,E)$ is dismantlable if its vertices can be ordered $v_1,\ldots,v_n$ so that for each vertex $v_i, 1\le i<n,$ there exists another vertex $v_j$ with $j>i,$ such that $N_1(v_i)\cap V_i\subseteq N_1(v_j)\cap X_i,$ where $V_i:=\{ v_i,v_{i+1},\ldots,v_n\}.$ This order is called a {\it dismantling order}.
-Consider now for simplicial complexes $\bold X$ the analogy of dismantlability investigated in the papers \cite{CiYa,Ma}.
+In other words, an $n$--vertex graph $G=(V,E)$ is dismantlable if its vertices can be ordered $v_1,\ldots,v_n$ so that for each vertex $v_i, 1\le i<n,$ there exists another vertex $v_j$ with $j>i,$ such that $B_1(v_i)\cap V_i\subseteq B_1(v_j)\cap V_i,$ where $V_i:=\{ v_i,v_{i+1},\ldots,v_n\}.$ This order is called a {\it dismantling order}.
+We now consider the analogue of dismantlability for a simplicial complex $\bold X$ investigated in the papers \cite{CiYa,Ma}.
 A vertex $v$ of $\bold X$ is {\it LC-removable} if lk$(v,{\bold X})$ is a cone.
 If $v$ is an LC-removable vertex of $\bold X$, then ${\bold X}-v:= \{ \sigma\in {\bold X}: v\notin \sigma\}$ is obtained from $\bold X$ by an {\it elementary LC-reduction} (link-cone reduction) \cite{Ma}.
 Then $\bold X$ is called {\it LC-contractible} \cite{CiYa} if there is a sequence of elementary LC-reductions transforming $\bold X$ to one vertex.
-For flag simplicial complexes, the LC-contractibility of $\bold X$ is equivalent to dismantability of its graph $G({\bold X})$ because an LC-removable vertex $v$ is dominated by the apex of the cone lk$(v,{\bold X})$ and vice versa the link of any dominated vertex $v$ is a cone having the vertex dominating $v$ as its apex.
-It is clear that LC-contractible simplicial complexes are collapsible (see also \cite[Corollary 6.5]{CiYa}).
+For flag simplicial complexes, the LC-contractibility of $\bold X$ is equivalent to dismantlability of its graph $G({\bold X})$ because an LC-removable vertex $v$ is dominated by the apex of the cone lk$(v,{\bold X})$ and vice versa the link of any dominated vertex $v$ is a cone having the vertex dominating $v$ as its apex.
+LC-contractible simplicial complexes are collapsible (see \cite[Corollary 6.5]{CiYa}).

-Dismantlable graphs are closed under retracts and direct products, i.e., they constitute a variety \cite{NowWin}.
-Winkler and Nowakowski \cite{NowWin} and Quilliot \cite{Qui83} characterized the dismantlable graphs as cop-win graphs, i.e., graphs in which a single cop captures the robber after a finite number of moves for all possible initial positions of two players.
-Cops and robber game is a pursuit-evasion game played on finite (or infinite) undirected graphs in which the two players move alternatively starting from their initial positions, where a move is to slide along an edge or to stay at the same vertex.
-The objective of the cop is to capture the robber, i.e., to be at some moment of time at the same vertex as the robber.
-The objective of the robber is to continue evading the cops.